heptarch/heptarch.github.io/drafts/demon.md

 <i>May 17.</i> אשמדאי discusses a method to remember the future, but
 details elude me. <br>

-<i>May 25.</i> אשמדאי in some other part of Ede & Ravenscroft—hear
+<i>May 25.</i> In some other part of Ede & Ravenscroft—hear
 various "Ha!"s.
-Find him trying on legal wigs. <br>
+Find אשמדאי trying on legal wigs.
+Engages in long conversation about extradimensional scattering, "particles" of light, rotational moment term in potential, and light-matter interactions in colloid.
+Distinct images. <br>
 </font>
 </div>